(Full time) 2023 start

 Audiological Clinical Skills 1 (including placement) (20 credits)

-The first of three clinical skills-based modules.
-Explore the basic role of audiologists in the context of NHS and private sector settings.
-We will introduce you to a range of concepts and skills relevant to basic audiological practice (e.g. person-centred care, history taking, otoscopy, pure tone audiometry and tympanometry, hearing aid maintenance).
-You will be provided with opportunity to practice these skills in on-campus laboratories as well as clinical placement.
+• This module is the first of three clinical skills-based modules and will explore the basic role of an audiologist in the context of NHS and private sector settings.
+It will introduce a range of concepts and skills relevant to basic audiological practice (e.g. person-centred care, history taking, otoscopy, pure tone audiometry and tympanometry, hearing aid maintenance).
+Students will be provided with opportunity to practice these skills in on-campus laboratories as well as clinical placement.

-In-depth theory to underpin a range of basic audiological tests and procedures used routinely with adult populations (e.g. pure tone audiometry, tympanometry).
+• This module provides the theory that underpins a range of basic audiological tests and procedures used routinely with adult populations (e.g. pure tone audiometry, tympanometry).
 It runs in parallel with Clinical Skills 1.

 Fundamentals of Hearing Science (20 credits)

-An introduction to the fundamental aspects of hearing science.
-In this module you will learn about the human anatomy and physiology that relates to normal and disordered hearing, and balance.
+• This is an introductory module designed to broadly set out the fundamental aspects of hearing science.
+In this module students will learn about the human anatomy and physiology that relates to normal and disordered hearing, and balance.
 The module will also cover fundamental principles of physics and acoustics relevant to audiology and a range of common measurement and instrumentation techniques.

 Year 2 Compulsory modules